 Another good preparatory step is to examine the related publications in the area you want to standardize, both to ensure that you're aware of the latest activities in your field and to avoid duplication of available work.
 You should examine all types of publications, from approved standards to magazine articles, to make sure you're as informed as you can be prior to the actual task of writing.

 Every draft version of a standard has to be labeled with the appropriate copyright notices.
 One brief notice appears on every page of the standard.
 The other appears at the beginning of the document.
 These notices are crucial to guarantee copyright protection and should not be overlooked.
-The IEEE-SA Standards Style Manual explains the proper wording for these notices.
+The IEEE-SA Standards Style Manual (PDF) explains the proper wording for these notices.